Books by Debi Bower available on Amazon - shop now

 There are 28 marked trails on the Letchworth State Park trail map (north and south), including the Finger Lakes Trail that extends across southern New York State.

-The most popular is Trail 1—the Gorge Trail—that guides hikers for seven miles along the meandering Genesee to water falls and scenic overlooks.
+The most popular is Trail 1—the Gorge Trail—that guides hikers for seven miles along the meandering Genesee to waterfalls and scenic overlooks.

 You’ll see quite a bit of this trail as you drive along Park Road between St. Helena and Upper Falls.